Educational and Psychological Studies

 As an interdisciplinary program, our courses focus on the application of quantitative methods to solve real-world problems so that the theoretical knowledge and practical skills obtained in the classroom settings can be directly applied to the field work.
-The majority of courses related to statistics, measurement, and data analysis are delivered in the computer labs whereby students are actively engaged in using relevant statistical software to conduct the desired analyses.
-Upon graduation, students have a variety of options to choose for employment in related fields of psychology, measurement, statistics, and business such as private and public sectors as data analysts, methodology consultant, or continue to pursue their doctoral degrees.
-We offer a high-prestigious Ph.D. program in Research, Measurement, and Evaluation for advanced students to continue their training and research in this field.
-Outstanding graduates from the M.S.Ed. program may receive tuition waiver, scholarship, or assistantship in our continued Ph.D. program.
+The majority of courses related to statistics, measurement, and data management are delivered in the computer labs whereby students are actively engaged in using relevant statistical software to conduct the desired analyses.

-Students entering the M.S.Ed. program are not required to have mathematics or statistics background.
+Students entering the M.S.Ed. program are expected to have an understanding of simple algebra, but are not required to have any specific background in mathematics or statistics.
 Students from a wide range of disciplines are encouraged to apply.
-The graduates and current master students enrolled in the M.S.Ed. program have bachelor’s degrees in education, psychology, sociology, public health, and other social sciences.
+The applied nature of the statistics coursework ensures that necessary mathematical operations are limited to simple algebra.
+No specific expertise in higher mathematical content areas (such as calculus) is required.
+As a result, students entering the program come from a wide range of disciplines.
+The graduates and current master students enrolled in the M.S.Ed. program have bachelor degrees in education, psychology, sociology, public health, and other social sciences.

 - PhD student in Education, Methodology, Measurement and Analysis at the University of Central Florida